intel/dffml/docs/tutorials/rolling_alice/0000_architecting_alice/0002_shes_ariving_when.md

 ....

+> This should probably turn into something about time being
+> relative to the sum of knowledge in aligned chains of
+> thought / system contexts.
+See discussion dump for details.
+>
 > The following about the metrics and the prophets should
 > go at the end of this tutorial and talk about leveraging
 > the working event, lock (if we do have a problem with that)